vmware-archive/meta-buildpack/README.md

 > on-going compatibility with meta-buildpack and decorators.
 Some of the use cases for
 > decorators can now be solved by leveraging the new
 > [supply buildpack](https://docs.cloudfoundry.org/buildpacks/understand-buildpacks.html#supply-script)
 > functionality.
+Some examples can be found at the bottom of this page.
+>
-If you are using meta-buildpack today and need to find an alternative,
+> If you are using meta-buildpack today and need to find an alternative,
 > or have a use case that would have been addressed by decorators, please open an issue
 > on this repo and we are happy to help you look for the right way to accomplish your task.